9 Days Classic Lhasa to Everest Base Camp Tour from Chengdu

 Day to Day Itinerary

-Day 1: Arrival in Chengdu
+Day 1: Arrive in Chengdu

-Welcome to Chengdu, the Land of Abundance!
+Welcome to Chengdu, the Land of Abundance and the hometown of Giant Pandas!

-Stay overnight in Chengdu
+Stay overnight in Chengdu.

 Insider Tips:

-Day 2: Tour Chengdu Panda Base and Board the Chengdu to Lhasa Train
+Day 2: Fly from Chengdu to Lhasa

 Stay overnight in Lhasa.

-Day 5: Lhasa Tour - Drepung Monastery and Sera Monastery (B)
+Day 3: Lhasa Tour - Drepung Monastery and Sera Monastery (B)

 In the morning, you’ll explore the largest monastery in Tibet - Drepung Monastery, which was once the home to over 10,000 monks.
 As you walk through the Coqen Hall, your guide will provide detailed explanations of the worldview of Tibetan Buddhism and introduce notable figures in Tibetan Buddhist history.